ManuelPerisDiaz/MetaOdysseus/README.md

-# CysMpro
+# MetaOdysseus

-CysMpro is an R-package designed for native MS, bottom-up and native top-down experiments aimed at:
+MetaOdysseus is an R-package designed for native MS, bottom-up and native top-down experiments aimed at:

 - Determining metal-to-protein stoichiometry.
 - Identification of metal binding sites and mapping of Cys residues coordinating metal ions.
 - Analysis of protein structure and folding.

-CysMpro address:
+MetaOdysseus address:
  -Charge-state deconvolution.
  -Statistical scoring.
  -Mass assignment of protein complexes.